redixhumayun/pi-rfid/README.md

 WantedBy=graphical.target
 ```

+To have this unit file take effect, type in `sudo systemctl daemon-reload`

 ## Set Up udev Rules On The System

 Udev rules are user land dev rules which will run based on certain conditions - like plugging in a USB device for instance.